NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 2. Download NVIDIA pretrained checkpoint.

 If you want to use a pretrained checkpoint, visit [NGC](https://ngc.nvidia.com/catalog/models) and browse the available models.
 This downloaded checkpoint is used to fine-tune on SQuAD.
+Make sure to place the downloaded checkpoint in `checkpoints/` folder.

 3. Build the BERT 19.07 NGC container.